Edge-weighted Online Stochastic Matching: Beating $1-\frac1e$: Introduction

-On the other hand, under the integral assumption, \citet{manshadi2012online} improved the ratio for unweighted matching to $0.705$. \citet*{jaillet2014online} improved the ratio to $0.729$, and generalized it to vertex-weighted matching with a competitive ratio of $0.725$.
-For edge-weighted matching, \citet*{haeupler2011online} proposed a $0.667$-competitive algorithm. \citet*{brubach2020online} improved the ratios to $0.7299$ for vertex-weighted matching and $0.705$ for edge-weighted matching.
+On the other hand, under the integral assumption, the competitive ratio for unweighted matching was improved to $0.7299$ \cite{manshadi2012online,jaillet2014online,brubach2020online}. \citet{jaillet2014online} achieved a competitive ratio of $0.725$ in the vertex-weighted setting. \citet{haeupler2011online} achieved a competitive ratio of $0.667$ in the edge-weighted setting, which was then improved to $0.705$ by \citet{brubach2020online}.